Frequently Asked Questions

 - We believe you can provide a unique perspective that is not already represented in the mix of participants.
 This perspective might come from, for example, a difference in skills, background, role, gender, or race from other campers.

-Now that our early bird deadlines have passed, we're reviewing applications on a rolling basis and will make every effort to get back to you within a few days of your screening call so that you have plenty of time to book your travel arrangements.
+Now that our early bird deadlines have passed, we're reviewing applications on a rolling basis and will make every effort to get back to you within a week of your screening call so that you have plenty of time to book your travel arrangements.
 If you're accepted, we'll send you a special booking link and will need you to pay for your ticket within 3 days, so that we have time to offer your bed to someone else if you've changed your mind.

 Who else is coming to camp?
 How can we connect?